Fred Openshaw Farms story

 Fred H.C.
 Openshaw fondly remembers his grandpa Eli as he tells of the nights he would go with his grandpa up to the canyon orchard to take the water turn and pick fruit to sell.
 Fred H.C. would take the crop and sell the boxes of fruit to surrounding communities throughout Arizona and Utah.
 Fred H. C. dated and later married Patricia Tanner.
 When they were dating Patricia told him how much she loved fresh green apples.
 Fred told Patricia that he knew of an orchard that grew the best tasting green apples, but that they would have to sneak in very quietly to pick some because the farmer was a real ornery old guy.
 As it turns out, the orchard he took her to was owned by his family and he and his father were the ornery old farmers!
 Patricia was incredibly embarrassed but Fred was amused.

 Fred C. meet and fell in-love with his wife Carlotte Openshaw.
-They have two children who have fond memories of working on the family orchard.
+They have two children Fred Allen Openshaw and Carlysa Angeline Openshaw Burrows who have fond memories of working on the family orchard.
 Their first born, Fred A. Openshaw has a passion and talent for farming and currently works full time alongside his father, Fred C. Openshaw and his grandfather, Fred H. C. Openshaw as partners of Fred Openshaw Farms.

 Fred Openshaw Farms has had many phases over the years.
 We’ve always had fruit trees of one kind or another in the orchard.
-As time has past, other ground was purchased and Fred Openshaw Farms produced like hay, grain, fat hogs and some cattle.
-Finally, in about 1980, Fred C. and his father Fred H. C. decided to plant most of the ground in tart cherry trees with a few red delicious apples, some nectarines, pluots, and honey crisp apples.
+As time has past, other ground was purchased and Fred Openshaw Farms produced hay, grain, fat hogs and some cattle.
+Finally, in about 1980, Fred C. and his father Fred H. C. decided to plant most of the ground in tart cherry trees with a few red delicious apples, some nectarines, pluots, honey crisp apples and peaches were later planted.
 We love to work with the trees and shape them.
 We enjoy taking care of the fruit as we try to make it the very best.

-Here at Fred Openshaw Farms we stay true to our family routes.
-Fred H. C. Openshaw can often be seen driving around the farm with his son Fred C. Openshaw as they help grandchildren with various orchard responsibilities of preparing and harvesting fruit.
+Here at Fred Openshaw Farms we have stayed true to our family routes.
+Fred H. C. can often be seen driving around the farm with his son Fred C., Grandson Fred as they discuss the farm progress and prepare for harvesting fruit.
+Sometimes even the youngest Fred (Davey) will join the other Fred's.
 We love our family farm and are excited for you to learn more as you explore our website and taste our delicious fruit.